TaitoUnited/full-stack-template/TAITOLESS.md

 Use `npm`, `docker-compose` and `docker` normally to run commands and operate containers.

+If you would like to use some of the additional commands provided by Taito CLI also without using Taito CLI, first run the command with verbose option (`taito -v`) to see which commands Taito CLI executes under the hood, and then implement them in your package.json or makefile.

 ## Testing

 You may run Cypress against any remote environment without Taito CLI or docker.
 See `client/test/README.md` for more instructions.